 Samos is a very popular Greek island found in the eastern Aegean Sea, north of Patmos and off the beautiful coast of the Turkish riviera.
 It was once a powerful and wealthy city-state.

-Samos has always been renowned for its excellent sweet wines, called Samian Muscat Wine.
+Samos has always been renowned for its excellent sweet wines called Samian Muscat Wine.
 Samian wine is still being produced there today.
 You can visit and taste the wines at the ouzo factory as well as see the ceramic vendors or tour the Monastery of Agia Triada.
-Another must see site are the Roman baths of Pythagorion.
+Another must-see sight is the Roman baths of Pythagorion.
 Lunch will be provided during your visit as you set the pace for the tour.
 You have your choice of a wide variety of eateries in the small towns of Samos.

 If you’re staying longer on Samos check out the Visit Samos website for more detailed information on things to do and see.

 After lunch, you can visit the crystal white beaches of Samos, while you tour the quaint harbors and fishing villages that have set this island apart for so many years.
 The majestic mountain ridges are an elegant contrast to the quiet beaches.
 Many legends and myths can be found in the mountain terrain surrounding the island.